California proposes to steer new homes from gas appliances

 California’s energy policy and planning agency wants to transition new homes away from gas-powered appliances.

-The California Energy Commission released a draft building standards code that would require new homes to be equipped with circuits and panels that support all-electric appliances for heating, cooking and drying clothes.
+The California Energy Commission released a draft building standards code on Thursday that would require new homes to be equipped with circuits and panels that support all-electric appliances for heating, cooking and drying clothes.

 The commission is set to adopt the updated code in August, and it would take effect on Jan.
 1, 2023, the San Francisco Chronicle reports.